High-Functioning Autism: Understanding Signs, Diagnosis, and Support

 What Is High-Functioning Autism?

-Before 2013, Asperger's syndrome was a separate diagnosis from autism.
-The key historical difference was:
+Before 2013, Asperger's syndrome was a separate diagnosis.
+The main difference was language development:

 Asperger's Syndrome